ITler annoyed by staffers

 Recently at a start-up event: I complained to a young developer, by the way, that he was permanently employed by a group: "Oh these stupid HR staff, they annoy you at Xing with your inquiries, you can't get rid of them!"

-What I keep finding: many Company are desperately looking for IT professionals and launch the craziest marketing campaigns.
+What I keep finding: many Companies are desperately looking for IT professionals and launch the craziest marketing campaigns.
 What you often forget paradoxically: taking the perspective of your target group.

 Many IT positions remain vacant

 A labor market survey by the IT industry association BITKOM shows, for example, that around 55.000 IT positions are vacant each year in Germany alone.
 According to the Association of Management Consulting and Information Technology of the Vienna Chamber of Commerce, 61.000 people work as self-employed persons in the IT sector in Austria.
 Several thousand IT positions are vacant in this country.
 Depending on the source, the estimates vary between 3.000 and 5.000.